Piotrków Trybunalski: Modern period

 In January 1863, the Polish January Uprising broke out.
 Among local Polish insurgents were many young people and Poles conscripted into the Russian army, who were stationed in the city.
 The Russians established a prison for captured insurgents in Piotrków.
 Thousands of Poles passed through the prison, were subjected to flagellation and tortures, and then either deported to the Warsaw Citadel or to Siberia, or executed in Piotrków.
 Two insurgents, wanting to escape from torture, committed suicide by jumping out of the prison windows.
 As punishment for supporting the uprising, the Russians closed down the Bernardine monastery in 1864, and the last Bernardine monks were expelled in 1867.

 In 1867 the Russian authorities formed the Piotrków Governorate, which included Łódź, Częstochowa, and the coal fields of Dąbrowa Górnicza and Sosnowiec.
 According to the Russian census of 1897, out of the total population of 30,800, Jews constituted 9,500 (around 31% percent).
 The province had the best developed industry of all of Congress Poland until 1914.
 Many Poles demonstrated and went on strike during the 1905 Russian Revolution.

 During World War I, Piotrków was occupied by Austria-Hungary.
-From 1915–16, it was a centre for Polish patriotic activity.
+From 1915 to 1916, it was a center for Polish patriotic activity.
 The city was a seat of the Military Department of the National Committee, and a headquarters for the Polish Legions, which were voluntary troops organized by Józef Piłsudski, Władysław Sikorski and others to fight against Russia.
 Piotrków became part of restored independent Poland in 1918, following the defeat of the Central Powers in the war.

 In the interwar period, Piotrków was the capital of Piotrków County in the Łódź Voivodeship, and lost its previous importance.
 In 1922, the old monastery was restored to the Bernardines.
 In 1938 the town had 51,000 inhabitants, including 25,000 Jews and 1,500 Germans.
 The town had a large Jewish settlement and until the Holocaust a thriving Hebrew printing and publishing industry.